Search sheldonbrown.com and sheldonbrown.org

 Anti-rotation washers for Shimano Nexus internal-gear hubs

 A hub brake of any kind also must resist rotation.
 Brakes on internal-gear hubs use a reaction arm for this purpose, separate from the anti-rotation washer(s) for the gearing.
 You must install them too.
-The Rohloff hub has such a wide gear range that some models use a reaction arm instead of anti-rotation washers.
+The Rohloff internal-gear hub has such a wide gear range that some models use a reaction arm and others, an attachment to disk-brake tabs.

-Many of these sprockets are made for 1/8" chain -- wider than the chain used with derailer gearing.
-This chain can be used with narrow chainwheels made for use with derailers, though special track chainwheels have taller teeth, and allow the chain to become looser before it could fall off.
+Many of the common 3-lug sprockets are made for 1/8" chain -- wider than the chain used with derailer gearing.
+The widerchain can be used with narrow chainwheels made for use with derailers, though special track chainwheels have teeth that are both taller and wider, and allow the chain to become looser before it could fall off.

 It is also fairly easy to modify any Shimano cassette sprocket that doesn't have a built-in spacer.
 These are available from 14-34 teeth.
 Shimano cassette sprockets have the same internal diameter as those used with internal gear hubs, but have 9 splines instead of 3.
 With a suitable grinder, 6 of the splines need to be removed, and the corners of the remaining three rounded off.
 A thin spacer washer may also be needed, because the cassette sprockets are a bit thinner than the stock sprockets.